Achievable logoAchievable logo

 Feedback

 Like text completion questions, your main strategy for sentence equivalence questions should be to guess the blank before looking at the choices.
-After you’ve read the sentence and made your own guesses for the blanks, compare your filler word to the choices.
+Read the sentence first, come up with your own filler word, and then compare your guess to the answer choices.

 The end of the election cycle had become so __________ that one did not need to listen to the final debate for more than a minute before hearing another sarcastic insult or scathing remark.

-First, take a moment to imagine a filler word!
+First, take a moment to imagine a filler word.

 What did you come up with?